2ptr/i_hate_AMSI/README.md

 ## why is this public

 Even though I hate MDE, showing off how easy it is to bypass AMSI can only help make it better.
-Right now it is the only protections for a significant amount of home users and smaller enterprises and that is really really bad.
+Right now it is the only protection for a significant amount of home users and smaller enterprises which is bad.

 ## AMSI bypass methods